EthicalCha0s/EthicalChaos/README.md

 <h3 align="left">Software Engineer.
 My career will be complete when I have some code sent to space.</h3>

 # 💻 Projects I'm working on
-Here are the main projects I'm currently working on.
+Here are the main projects I'm currently working on:
 - **CNC Machine Control Software**
   ( Main work [@Blackman & White](https://blackmanandwhite.com/).
 Sadly can't disclose too much about it yet. )
 - **Environement Sensing and Control System**